NickFoden/nickfoden_archived/src/content/bootcamp.md

   - Bootcamp
 ---

 Are you thinking about taking the next step of enrolling with a bootcamp program?
 I went through one and have been advising folks who are looking to get started.
-As I keep relaying similar information I think it is time to share some thoughts.

 You can level up your chops before starting so you hit the ground running a few steps ahead and get more bang for your buck.
 At the bootcamp you will have access to the curriculum, office hours/group discussion, maybe group work and to mentorship.
 The mentorship will be invaluable, helping you develop techniques for debugging, alerting you to inefficient patterns and much more.